-In 2013, the WCFU received one hundred seven (107) allegations of fraud.6 Of these allegations, twenty-nine (29) were referred by insurance companies, sixteen (16) were referred by attorneys, sixteen (16) were referred by special investigation agencies (commonly referred to as SIUs) on behalf of insurance companies and third party administrators (TPAs)7, fourteen (14) were reported by concerned individuals, thirteen (13) were referred by employers, eleven (11) were referred by employees regarding employers and insurance companies, four (4) were referred by the IWCC, three (3) were referred by insurance agents, and one (1) was referred by directly by a TPA.
-Of the complaints received in 2013, sixty-nine (69) did not warrant further investigation because of insufficient evidence, lack of jurisdiction, or because the statute of limitations expired.
+In 2014, the WCFU received one hundred (100) allegations of fraud.
+Of these allegations, twenty-nine (29) were referred by attorneys, seventeen (17) were referred by special investigation agencies (commonly referred to as SIUs) on behalf of insurance companies and third party administrators (TPAs), fifteen (15) were referred by insurance companies, thirteen (13) were reported by employers, nine (9) were referred by concerned citizens, eight (8) were referred by employees regarding employers and insurance companies, five (5) were referred directly by a TPA, three (3) were referred by other sources, and one (1) was referred by the IWCC.
+Of the complaints received in 2014, fifty-eight (58) did not warrant further investigation because of insufficient evidence, lack of jurisdiction, or because the statute of limitations expired.